 Colbert recently called the Ohio EPA to seek assistance in developing a method of testing water and to set up a meeting with the city to mediate the situation.

 Despite the contamination, the water is safe, according to both Colbert and Pat Turnbull.

 “We are not saying the water is unsafe,” Colbert said.
 “But what we are saying is that the water needs to be tested regularly and comprehensively in coordination with the city and the EPA.”

 PFAS is a man-made chemical that can be found in common household items, including cleaning supplies and non-stick cookware service.

-“We want to be proactive in addressing PVAS contamination in our community,” Turnbull said.Grab the FREE WDTN News App for iPhone or Android.
+“We want to be proactive in addressing PVAS contamination in our community,” Turnbull said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.